 9. Foot Sunflower Tattoo

 Like an ankle tattoo, a foot tattoo requires careful planning and placement to get the best result.
 Foot tattoos are popular with women all over the world because they have a sexy and free-spirited feel.
 You can show them off in a pair of heels or sandals.
-However, bear in mind that foot tattoos are high on the pain scale, so you could choose a smaller and simpler sunflower design to cut down the time you spend under the needle.
+However, bear in mind that foot tattoos are high on the tattoo pain chart scale, so you could choose a smaller and simpler sunflower design to cut down the time you spend under the needle.

 10. Back Sunflower Tattoo